 Pictures don’t really do it justice.

 It just felt…unnatural.

-But then I realized that this would make the perfect under-cabinet light!
+Which made me realize these fixtures would make the perfect under-cabinet light!

-If you’ve got wood cabinets, then you could use the mounting brackets, the same way as if you’d be mounting the fixtures to drywall.
+If you’ve got wood cabinets, you could use the mounting brackets the same way as if you’d be mounting the fixtures to drywall.

 Update: Amazing Under Cabinet Lights!